 Resolution Institute Arbitration Rules means the arbitration rules determined and published by the Resolution Institute as updated from time to time.

+Response Time means the elapsed time between an Incident being logged (or detected) and meaningful action starting on it, such as assignment to a support resource or initial engagement with the user.